Since 2010, Natalie Portman has been the face of Christian Dior’s Miss Dior perfume.

 7. Absolutely Blooming (2017)

-We’re just talking about the first 45 seconds of this video (the latter half is later on this list).
-It is the worst one, simply because there’s no narrative arc.
+This ad is the worst one, simply because there’s no narrative arc.
 At least the ones she’d done had some sort of story concept!
 This is just Natalie posing with the bottle of perfume on a pink couch.
 All she says is “absolutely,” and then giggles.
 Its only redeeming quality is the music choice — Janis Joplin — though it’s very hard to imagine that Joplin herself would be a fan of this ad.
 This is a stereotype of a perfume commercial.
 Next.

 6. Whirlwind of Love (2019)